Skip to content

 Code conventions and architecture

-The architecture and code conventions are only available on GitHub, not in the project documentation.
-These documents contain relative links to code so, they are a bit easier to maintain that way.
-The target audience is also active OTP developers that have the code checked out locally.
+The development and architecture documentation are only available on GitHub, not in the user project documentation (https://www.opentripplanner.org/).
+These documents contain relative links to code, so they are a bit easier to maintain that way.
+The primary audience is also active OTP developers that have the code checked out locally.

 Continuous Integration